 Over 35 years into his solo career Hitchcock releases a self-titled album which features him fronting a full-blooded rock band for the first time in about a decade.
 All ten songs are great, but “Raymond and The Wires” is my favorite.
 Nobody else would start a song with lyrics like “My eyes have seen the trolleybus, on her pneumatic tires.”
 Genius.

 5. Mick Harvey – Intoxicated Women (Mute)

 Mick Harvey’s final album of Serge Gainsbourg covers has him focusing on Gainsbourg’s duets with women.
-I kinda wish he’d keep making more albums of Gainsbourg covers.
+I wish he’d make more albums of Gainsbourg covers.